geoffder/dometyl-keyboard/README.md

 be filling in over time.

 ## Usage
-1. If you haven't already, copy [main.ml.example](dometyl/bin/main.ml.example) to `dometyl/bin/main.ml` and add a line for writing the scad of your generated model to the [things](dometyl/things) directory.
+1. Modify [main.ml](dometyl/bin/main.ml), adding lines to generate and write your case model to the [things](dometyl/things) directory.
 This can be done simply with the helper function `Write.thing` which can also optionally export and `.stl` using the OpenSCAD cli.
 You can also pass your generated `Case.t` to tent and bottom plate generation functions while you're there and